Terminally Ill Adults (End of Life) Bill: Public opinion

+Polling by Populus (which later became Yonder) in 2019 indicated that a change in the law to allow the option for terminally ill people in the UK to choose assisted dying was supported by 84% of the British public, with majority backing across all ages, areas of the country, socioeconomic status and political views.
+This was an increase from 82% in their 2015 survey.
+The 2019 poll "interviewed 5,695 adults (aged 18+) in Great Britain online between 22 and 24 March 2019.
+Quotas and weights were used to ensure the sample was representative of the GB adult population."
+The pollster is a member of the British Polling Council and abides by its rules.

 In March 2024, a nationwide poll of over 10,000 people from across England, Scotland and Wales was commissioned by Dignity in Dying (a pro-assisted suicide group), found that 75 per cent of respondents supported legalising assisted suicide versus 14 per cent who opposed.
 Muslims were the only demographic in which the majority opposed.
 Another poll by Ipsos found that 66 per cent of people supported allowing a doctor to assist a terminally ill patient to end their life, with 16 per cent opposing.
 The polls were condemned by opponents of assisted suicide, who said they do not reflect people’s considered opinions when they are given more detailed information.

 A survey of 1,088 doctors in the UK showed 48% of respondents were against legalising assisted dying, while nearly 45% supported the prospect, with a majority saying a physician-assisted dying (PAD) law would negatively impact the medical profession.
-According to a Royal College of Psychiatrists survey of its members, psychiatrists are evenly split on support of assisted dying, with a majority of psychiatrists responding they are not confident that consent can act as an adequate safeguard and would not be willing to participate in an assisted dying service.
+According to a 2024 Royal College of Psychiatrists survey of its members, psychiatrists were evenly split on support of assisted dying, with a majority of psychiatrists responding they were not confident that consent could act as an adequate safeguard and would not be willing to participate in an assisted dying service.

-In April-June 2024, the Nuffield Council on Bioethics ran a citizens' jury on assisted dying, in which randomly selected jurors from England heard from experts and discussed changing the law.
-At the end, 20 out of 28 jurors supported legalising assisted dying, while 7 opposed it and 1 was undecided.
+The Guardian reported that in April–June 2024 the Nuffield Council on Bioethics ran a citizens' jury on assisted dying, in which randomly selected jurors from England heard from experts and discussed changing the law.
+At the end, 20 out of 28 jurors supported legalising assisted dying, while seven opposed it and one was undecided.

 Among former prime ministers, Gordon Brown, Theresa May, Boris Johnson, and Liz Truss all argued against the bill.
 Brown said: "An assisted dying law, however well intended, would alter society’s attitude towards elderly, seriously ill and disabled people, even if only subliminally".
 David Cameron, who opposed the 2015 bill, supported the bill and stated that it was "not about ending life, it is about shortening death" and that the bill has "sufficient safeguards" protecting vulnerable people, and Rishi Sunak voted in favour of the bill, writing that he believes it to be "a compassionate change to the law".